Addressing the Challenges in Gaza

 Impact

-• 1,500 clinicians, educators, and leaders of women’s groups trained in the CMBM model
+- 1,500 clinicians, educators, and leaders of women’s groups trained in our model

-• 25 gifted and committed local faculty members, led by Country Director Jamil Abdel Atti, PhD, MA
+- 18 gifted and committed local faculty members and facilitators, led by Country Director Jamil Abdel Atti, PhD, MA

-• Cooperation with the Ministry of Education as CMBM begins to completely integrate its model and mind-body skills into all of Gaza’s public schools
+- Cooperation with the Ministry of Education to integrate our model and mind-body skills into all of Gaza’s public schools

-• CMBM model used by all of Gaza’s major programs which address gender-based violence
+- Ongoing gender-based violence and ordnance awareness trainings.
+Our model is used by all of Gaza’s major programs

 Our Research